whiteclover/Medoly/docs/guide/quick_start.rst

 	pip install medoly

-Develop mode, git clone the project, then cd proejct direcotry, type this into your terminal:
+Develop mode, git clone the project, then move to the proejct directory, type this into your terminal:

 .. code-block:: bash